 The focus of these classes is the study of the world's peoples, places, and environments, with an emphasis on world regions.
 In these advanced-level classes students must complete in-depth projects and writing assignments, as well as additional reading assignments and research.
-Near the end of the school year, students will take the Standards of Learning (SOL) Geography test if needed for graduation.
+Students will take the Standards of Learning (SOL) Geography test if needed for graduation.

-WORLD HISTORY & GEOGRAPHY I (to 1500 AD)
+WORLD HISTORY AND GEOGRAPHY I (to 1500 AD)

 These classes cover the historical development of people, places, and patterns of life from early times until about 1500 AD.
 Geography is emphasized in the study of each civilization.
 These classes are designed primarily for students seeking the standard high school diploma.
-Near the end of the school year, students will take the Standards of Learning (SOL) World History I test.
+Students will take the Standards of Learning (SOL) World History I test.

-ADVANCED WORLD HISTORY & GEOGRAPHY I (to 1500 AD)
+ADVANCED WORLD HISTORY AND GEOGRAPHY I (to 1500 AD)

 These classes cover the historical development of people, places, and patterns of life from early times until about 1500 AD.
 Geographic influences on history are emphasized in the study of each civilization.
 In these advanced-level classes students must complete in-depth projects and writing assignments, as well as additional reading assignments and research.
-Near the end of the school year, students will take the Standards of Learning (SOL) World History I test.
+Students will take the Standards of Learning (SOL) World History I test.

-WORLD HISTORY & GEOGRAPHY II (1500 AD to PRESENT)
+WORLD HISTORY AND GEOGRAPHY II (1500 AD to PRESENT)